-This policy applies to children, families, staff, management, and visitors of the Service.
+This policy applies to children, families, staff, management, the approved provider, nominated supervisor, students and visitors of the Service.

 HEAD LICE

 Pediculosis Capitis or head lice are insects that live in hair and suck blood from the scalp, usually causing itching of the scalp.
 Female head lice lay their eggs and glue them to the base of hair shafts.
 The eggs (nits) are pale cream to yellowish brown in colour and hatch after 7-10 days.
 The immature lice grow into adults over 6-10 days and start biting the scalp to feed on blood.
 Adult lice mate, the females lay more eggs, and the cycle continues.